saintsal/saintsal.github.io/_posts/2017-12-24-information-horizons.md

 * VPNs and Tor block your IP address.
 These are easier than you think, and there are even free VPNs.
 * NoScript and Privacy Badger block your browser fingerprint.
+* Firefox Tracking Protection blocks ad networks and social networks from collecting information about you when you're on other sites.

 Those are easy, and come with only tiny inconveniences.

 Mobile phones, on the other hand, are a free-for-all on your personal information.
 Aside from the insecurity of the devices themselves, phones are designed to identify the user.
 And app permissions are a joke too.
 Try to use the mobile web version instead of the native app if you can.

-This starts to get into device security, but if you want to look into more secure phones, take a look at Replicant phones from Technoethical or Purism.
-I'm looking forward to the Neo900, which isolates the phone's baseband from the main computer.
+This starts to get into device security, but if you want to look into more secure phones, take a look at [Replicant](http://replicant.us) phones from [Technoethical](http://technoethical.com) or [Purism](http://puri.sm).
+I'm looking forward to the [Neo900](https://neo900.org/), which isolates the phone's baseband from the main computer.

 These days, I'm experimenting with the idea of no phone.
 I have a feature phone, and I often just leave it at home.
-Once I got over the mild anxiet of not being connected, I started to experience the world more in more vivid detail.
+Once I got over the mild anxiety of not being connected, I started to experience the world more in more vivid detail.
 It's weird, but I started to hear more things when out for a walk.

 ## Support EU Directives and organisations like Mozilla, EFF and FSF